-Beginning in fall 2016, the Department of Social Work will offer a Master of Social Work degree program.
+Since Fall 2016, the Department of Social Work has offered a Master of Social Work degree program.

 The program is designed to accommodate working professionals who have a Bachelor of Social Work (BSW) or related field such as counseling and psychology.
-The program consists of 60 hours for the two year generalist component designed for those coming from a related discipline, and 36 hours for those holding a BSW degree.
+The program consists of 60 hours for the two year generalist component designed for those coming from a related discipline, and a minimum of credit 30 hours for those admitted to the Advanced Standing program.
 The Area of Specialized Practice program option is Behavioral Health.
 The program has one delivery option which is face to face on the main Marshall University campus in Huntington West Virginia.
 Courses are broadcast in real time via distance education to Marshall University campuses in South Charleston and Pt.
-Pleasant West Virginia.
+Pleasant, West Virginia.
 Regular full-time students can expect to graduate within two years and advanced standing students will be able to complete the program in one calendar year.
 Part-time options will be available to those who cannot attend full time classes.
 Classes for the MSW program will be offered primarily during the evening hours with various courses offered online.
 We will begin accepting students in mid-January.
 Applications will be online by the beginning of December.